 Waste & Recycling

-Residential waste and recycling services are provided by Waste Management.
+Residential waste and recycling services are provided by Lakeshore Recycling Systems .
 Commercial accounts may select their own provider.
-Our current residential contract with Waste Management runs from October 1, 2013 through September, 2018.
+Our current residential contract with Lakeshore Recycling Systems runs from October 1, 2018 through September, 2023.
 Our service rate is for take-all refuse, recycling, and yard waste.
-Residents are billed quarterly by Waste Management.
-Rates change on the anniversary of the contract and the following rates apply:
+Residents are billed quarterly by Lakeshore Recycling Systems change on the anniversary of the contract and the following rates apply:

 Pickup is on Wednesdays throughout the Village.
 The take-all program does not require any stickers or special bags.
 Do not leave kitchen garbage bags at the curb.
 Use sealed containers or bags of sufficient strength to resist animals.
 You are responsible for the cleanup of any loose garbage as the result of failing to secure garbage in closed containers.